 Be Sure You’re Doing it Right

-Dr. Mollica advises that pet parents pay close attention to their dog’s energy and comfort levels, and especially changes to their stool.
+Dr. Mollica advises that pet parents pay close attention to their dog’s energy and comfort levels, especially changes to their stool.
 Other indications that a homemade diet isn’t doing the trick might include “...muscle loss or atrophy, neurologic symptoms, weakness, or inability to raise the head and neck.”

 Homemade Dog Food for Your Pet

 Many pet lovers choose homemade dog foods rather than store-bought kibble.
-Others ask, why bother with homemade dog food when it comes so conveniently packaged and ready to serve?
+Others ask, why bother with homemade dog food recipes when it comes so conveniently packaged and ready to serve?
 For some, it’s a medical necessity.
-For others, their budget paved the way to home-cooked meals.
+For others, their budget paved the way for home-cooked meals.
 And some folks just don’t trust pet food manufacturers or their regulators after recalls and pet deaths.

 There are a dozen reasons for wanting to get off the kibble train, but once you’ve hopped off, in which direction should you walk?
 As with most dog food discussions, opinions vary widely.

-Common Ingredients in Homemade Dog Foods
+Common Ingredients in Recipes for Homemade Dog Foods

 Common Proteins in Homemade Dog Foods